Jexordexan/vune/README.md

 # Vune

-`vune` is a state-management library for Vue 3.
+`vune` is a state-management plugin for Vue 3.
 It is similar to vuex, but its fully type-complete through to your components.

 Here is a sample store: